 The newest group to join the City of Sanctuary network Wandsworth Welcomes Refugees (@wwrefugees) had their launch event this last week with a stellar turn out.
 There were over 70 people attending an event that discussed what Sanctuary would look like in the borough.
+See their website here.

 The event was chaired by MP Fleur Anderson (@putneyfleur) and had a cast of amazing speakers including Lord Alf Dubs – Champion of Sanctuary (@AlfDubs), Councillors (@kevinbonavia and @BeeKemiA), a theatre (@BelgradeKim), a library, Refugee service organisations (@CARAS_LDN) and people with lived experience.
 Some of the other organisations in attendance were Patients not Passports, Just Shelter, CARAS, Leeds Playhouse, Putney Arts Theatre, Wandsworth Stands Up to Racism, Group 64 Theatre for Young People, MaskedMen, Wandsworth Food Bank, Be Enriched, and many more.